 • Consultant to Beaverton, Oregon in the development of a cogeneration plant to provide power to city buildings.

 Northwest Power and Conservation Council: Founding executive director; served for 15 years.
-Developed innovative electric power plans that have saved Northwest consumers over 60 billion dollars and reduced carbon dioxide emissions by 27 million metric tons by promoting cost-effective energy development.
+Developed innovative electric power plans that have saved Northwest consumers over 75 billion dollars and reduced carbon dioxide emissions by 240 million metric tons by promoting cost-effective energy efficiency and renewable resource development.
 The Plans included detailed assessments of the cost and potential for energy efficiency measures and renewable resources.

 Washington State Energy Office: Director and principal energy advisor to the governor; also served on the Governor’s Cabinet.
 Responsible for state energy policy, implementation of conservation and renewable resource programs, and management of state energy shortage programs.
 Represented the agency before the Legislature and served on the Western Inter-State Energy Board and National Association of State Energy Officials.
 Major accomplishments: introduced and passed five pieces of legislation to form the Power Planning Council, reauthorize the State Energy Office, and improve energy efficiency.
 He also served on the transition team with leaders from Oregon, Idaho, and Montana to implement the Northwest Power Act.